Open Books

 Open Books is a nonprofit organization based in Chicago, Illinois, that sells donated books to fund literacy programs for kids.
 Founded by Stacy Ratner in 2006, Open Books has since started several literacy programs for kids, and has taken part in literacy events in Chicago.
-Open Books has two store locations, based in Pilsen and West Loop areas of Chicago.
+Open Books has three store locations, based in Pilsen, West Loop, and Logan Square areas of Chicago.
 Open Books employs adult volunteers who work in their bookstores, and with participants during literacy workshops.

 History of Organization

 Open Books was founded in 2006 by Stacy Ratner, the organizations' executive director.
 Ratner attended Brandeis University and Boston College Law School, and later, Northwestern University’s Kellogg School of Management.
 Open Books began in Ratner's basement in the South Loop, where she and Becca Keaty collected and organized donated books.
 After three months, they acquired 50,000 donated books.
-In 2009, Rather opened a storefront in River North.
+In 2009, Ratner opened a storefront in River North.
 The store held 50,000 books, 10,000 of them being children books.
 In 2012, 60-80 Chicago Public Schools participated in Open Books programs.
 As of 2012, approximately 75 percent of Open Books $1.2 million budget comes from bookstore and online sales.
 In 2014, Open Books opened their Pilsen store location.
 The next year, Open Books opened another bookstore location in the West Loop.

 The founders of Open Books learned that over 53% of Chicago adult resident have deficient literacy skills.
 Ratner, Keaty, and Walter, and additional volunteers then began to promote literacy in the city of Chicago.
 Nell Klugman, volunteer coordinator for Open Books, confirms that Open Books actions focus on creating access to books and prioritizing time for reading.